 Free Dining Bounce Back Offers

-There is never a guarantee you will receive such an offer, and guest selection for these offers seems to be random.
+There is never a guarantee you will receive such an offer.
+Guest selection for these offers seems to be random.
 Reports from those staying at Disney during certain bounce back offers were that they were offered at some resorts and not at others.
-Guests were also told that the selection was random and resorts had no control over where they were offered.
+Guests were also told that the selection was random, and resorts had no control over where they were offered.
 If, however, you would like to return to Walt Disney World in the near future and don’t see a flyer for a Bounce Back offer in your room, inquire at the front desk as to whether a return offer is available.
 It never hurts to ask.

 Watch for Personal Pin Code Offers

-In recent years, Disney has been sending out postcard and email offers with personal PIN codes for reserving Disney rooms and vacation packages.
-These offers represent very good savings on select resorts during specific non-peak times of the year.
+In previous years, Disney has sent Guests a postcard and email offers with personal PIN codes for reserving Disney rooms and vacation packages.
+This hasn’t been done since 2020, however.
+When offered, these offers represent very good savings on select resorts during specific non-peak times of the year.
 It is not possible to request a PIN code offer and offers can not be used by anyone else.

-No one knows exactly how Disney chooses who will get a PIN code offer, and there has been much speculation on the subject.
-Many people who get a PIN code offer have visited Disney in the past and some who visit often never get a PIN code offer.
-To increase the chances of getting one of these great deals try any or all of the following:
+No one knows precisely how Disney chooses who will get a PIN code offer.
+Though there has been much speculation on the subject.
+Many people who get a PIN code offer have visited Disney in the past.
+Though, some who visit often never get a PIN code offer.
+To increase the chances of getting one of these great deals to try any or all of the following:

-- Sign up for as many Disney e-mail lists and alerts as possible on Disney.com (make sure you check mark the button that says “Sign Up for Disney Parks Updates” on the lower right side of the page) and order the latest Disney Planning DVD on the same page.
+- Sign up for as many Disney e-mail lists and alerts as possible on Disney.com.
+(Make sure you checkmark the button that says “Sign Up for Disney Parks Updates”.)

 - Sign up for special e-mails at DisneyStore.com.

-Another class of return offers from Disney are standing and special offers to other Disney destinations.
+Another class of return offers from Disney is standing and special offers to other Disney destinations.
 Generally, there is always a return offer from Disney Cruise Line and Adventures By Disney.
-Both have been known to routinely offer guests who rebook within a year some sort of special deal.
+Both have been known to routinely offer guests who re-book within a year some special deal.

 Disney Cruise Line offers a 10% discount plus up to $200 Onboard Credit when you book your next Disney cruise while still onboard.
 In addition, those booking 7-night or longer sailings will also receive reduced deposit on their cruise.
-The onboard booking policy includes blackout dates in which guests will not receive the 10% discount, but will still receive onboard credit.
-Guests who book onboard must travel within 24 months of making the onboard booking in order to maintain these benefits.
+The onboard booking policy includes blackout dates.
+At these times, guests will not receive the 10% discount, but will still receive the onboard credit.
+Guests who book on board must travel within 24 months of making the onboard booking to maintain these benefits.

 Guests sailing with Disney Cruise Line can take advantage of the onboard offer without selecting an actual sailing date.
-The confirmation will include a confirmation number, but will not display details such as ship name, sail date or category.
-Once a guest decides on an actual sail date, he/she can reference the confirmation number when calling to modify the booking.
+The confirmation will include a confirmation number but will not display details such as ship name, sail date, or category.
+Once a guest decides on an actual sail date, they can reference the confirmation number when calling to modify the booking.
 For more info on Disney’s Return Cruise offers, visit our Disney Cruise Line Discount page.

-If you’ve missed out on Disney return offers, visit our Current Codes and Discount page to see if there are any existing offers that will work for your future visit.
+If you’ve missed out on Disney return offers, visit our Current Codes and Discount page to see if any current offers will work for your future visit.